on the beach

 Torquay, Devon, TQ1 3TG

 Around the next headland from Ansteys Cove lies Oddicombe Beach.
 Popular for well over a century and an early adopter of bathing machines for the gentry!
 It also has a great cafe/bar called Three Degrees West.
-The added fun about Oddicombe is the way you reach it, by the Babbacombe Cliff Railway which is a tourist attraction in its own right and boasts "To the seaside & back since 1926".
+The added fun about Oddicombe is the way you reach it, by the Babbacombe Cliff Railway which is a tourist attraction in its own right boasting "To the seaside & back since 1926".

-Another beach that unless you know it you'd quite probably never know it existed.
-Smaller than many of the others listed it can only be reached via a fairly steep path.
+Another beach that unless you know it you'd quite probably never know existed.
+Smaller than many of the others listed, it can only be reached via a fairly steep path.
 While there are no facilities on the beach, back up the path and near to the car park you'll find the 17th century Thatched Tavern pub which has a big garden and good pub food on offer.

 Head over to Paignton and you'll find a broad expanse of red sandy beach which is one of South Devon's most popular beaches so a big hit with families.
 Famous for its brightly painted beach huts and also for the fact that the steam railway runs directly behind them.
-This makes for a unique photo opportunity but don't be disappointed to out that thousands of people over the years have taken the same photo.
+This makes for a unique photo opportunity but don't be disappointed to find out that thousands of people over the years have taken the same photo.
 It's the thought that counts!

-Head over to Brixham and after Paignton look out for the signs for Broadsands.
+Head over to Brixham and, after Paignton, look out for the signs for Broadsands.
 It's another stunner of a beach, red sand of course, which slopes very gently into the water and has a backdrop of parkland.